Reproducible Model Selection Using Bagged Posteriors

 \section{Discussion}

-In this paper we have developed an approach to overcome the instability of standard Bayesian model selection when the models are all misspecified.
-This type of misspecification is common in scientific settings where idealized but interpretable models are commonly used (e.g., in systematics, population and cancer genetics, and economics).
+In this paper, we have developed an approach to overcome the instability of Bayesian model selection when the models are all misspecified.
+This type of misspecification is common in scientific settings where idealized but interpretable models are commonly used (such as in systematics, population and cancer genetics, and economics).
 Our bagged posterior approach is theoretically justified, easy to use, and widely applicable.
 However, we see three potential limitations in practice.
-The first is that bagged posterior model selection tends to be more conservative, with posterior model probabilities farther from the extremes (that is, farther from zero and one).
-This conservative behavior may be a necessary price for greater stability and reliability.
-However, it is possible to at least partially ameliorate this by first checking for model misspecification, and relying on the standard posterior when confident that misspecification is not a problem.
+The first is that bagged posterior model selection tends to be more conservative, with posterior model probabilities farther from the extremes of zero and one.
+The recommended workflow discussed in \cref{sec:workflow} is designed to at least partially ameliorate this issue, however, this conservative behavior may be a necessary price for greater stability and reliability.
 The second limitation is the additional computational cost required for the naive estimation of the bagged model probabilities.
-The development of more efficient alternatives is an important direction for future work.
+The development of more computationally efficient alternatives is an important direction for future work.
 A final limitation is that our asymptotic theory only covers cases where the observations are independent.
-Extending the theory to cover important structured models like time-series and spatial models is a second valuable direction for future work.
-While in principle the generalization to time-series using the block bootstrap is straightforward, the accompanying theory is less so since we must (A) understand the asymptotic behavior of rescaled log marginal likelihoods and (B) show that the bootstrap estimator has the same asymptotic distribution.
-Extensions to spatial models present similar challenges.
+Extending the theory to cover important structured models like time-series and spatial models is another valuable direction for future work.